Dogs, just like humans, can get hernias. In fact, they’re fairly common in canines, and industry estimates suggest about 90% are due to genetics.

 Surgical costs.

-Costs for hernia repair surgery range from one veterinarian to the next, however at Dr. Kelly’s Surgical Unit we provide low cost hernia surgeries in an effort to keep the cost of pet care as affordable as possible.
+Costs for hernia repair surgery range from one veterinarian to the next, however at Dr. Kelly’s Surgical Unit we provide low cost hernia surgeries to keep the cost of pet care as affordable as possible.
 The average cost of umbilical hernia surgery, according to industry estimates, is between $150 and $400, while the average cost of inguinal hernia surgery is about $2,300.
 At Dr. Kelly’s Vet, we try to keep costs down for dog owners.

-• Umbilical hernia surgery: Starts at $280 on its own, or $55-$75 when combined with another surgical procedure.
+- Umbilical hernia surgery: Starts at $280 on its own, or $55-$75 when combined with another surgical procedure.

-• Inguinal hernia surgery: Starts at $392 on its own, or $280-$400 when combined with another surgical procedure.
+- Inguinal hernia surgery: Starts at $392 on its own, or $280-$400 when combined with another surgical procedure.

 Recovery time.

 Dog owners should expect to see some swelling and bruising after hernia surgery.
-And, as with most surgeries, dogs will need to rest and refrain from high-energy exercise for a couple weeks.
+And, as with most surgeries, dogs will need to rest and refrain from high-energy exercise for a couple of weeks.
 The incision will likely heal within 10-15 days.

 If you suspect your dog may have a hernia, it’s best to get it checked out by a veterinarian.
-As a surgical unit that performs more than a dozen surgeries a day, our experienced staff would be happy to offer a consultation, answer questions and perform a hernia repair surgery to make sure your dog is as healthy as possible.
+As a surgical unit that performs more than a dozen surgeries a day, our experienced staff would be happy to offer a consultation, answer questions, and perform a hernia repair surgery to make sure your dog is as healthy as possible.

 Dr. Kelly’s Surgical Unit is a trusted veterinary team serving the Phoenix, Peoria and Tucson metro areas, with accessible locations in each market, offering highly specialized surgery, quality spay and neuter procedures, and accessible dental care for pets.
 Contact us to learn more about our specialized services and our accessible appointments.